jensteele1/jensteele1.github.io/_research/data-driven.md

 assessment.
 Restricting the sample to the students of intent-to-treat (ITT) teachers at the end of year 2 (ie, limiting the sample to students of teachers who were in the randomized sample and offered the UD program from the beginning), also yields a null effect overall.
-However, students of ITT teachers from the block of lowestperforming schools at baseline show improvements in year 2 that are moderately sized and statistically significant (effect size = .40, p = .01). **The weight of the evidence presented here indicates that Using Data improves teachers’ outcomes after one year, and improves the outcomes of their students *in high-needs schools* after two years.** We conclude that further research and evaluation of the Using Data program are warranted.
+However, students of ITT teachers from the block of lowestperforming schools at baseline show improvements in year 2 that are moderately sized and statistically significant (effect size = .40, p = .01). *The weight of the evidence presented here indicates that Using Data improves teachers’ outcomes after one year, and improves the outcomes of their students <u>in high-needs schools</u> after two years.* We conclude that further research and evaluation of the Using Data program are warranted.
 [Report](https://files.eric.ed.gov/fulltext/ED555557.pdf){: .btn--research}